EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 13.5%

-Irish VAT rate on food supplements (applies on top of customs duty)
+Irish VAT on food supplements, applied on top of customs duty

 Irish Revenue